Simple Past or Past Perfect – English Tense Comparison

 Simple Past or Past Perfect?

-Learn about the difference between the simple past and the past perfect in English grammar with Lingolia’s simple tense comparison chart.
-In the exercises, you can practise using these two English past tenses.
+Learn about the difference between the simple past and the past perfect in English grammar with Lingolia, then practise using these tenses in the interactive exercises.

 Example